-Miami-Dade County Board of County Commissioners and the Tourism and the Ports Committee published meeting notices and meeting agendas.
+Miami-Dade County Board of County Commissioners and the Airports and Economic Development Committee (AEDC) published meeting notices and meeting agendas.

-Miami-Dade County Board of County Commissioners and the Tourism and the Ports Committee approved official minutes.
+Miami-Dade County Board of County Commissioners and the Airports and Economic Development Committee (AEDC) approved official minutes.

 The official minutes of each meeting of the governing body within 7 business days after the date of the meeting in which the minutes were approved.

 The approved budget for MIA and the GA airport for the current fiscal year within 7 business days after the date of adoption.

 Airport Master Plan for MIA and the GA Airport

 A link to all financial and statistical reports for MIA and the GA airport on the Federal Aviation Administration's website.

 Any contract or contract amendment executed by or on behalf of MIA or the GA airport in excess of the threshold amount provided in s.
 287.017 for CATEGORY THREE within 7 business days after MIA or the GA airport executes the contract or contract amendment.

 Position and rate information for each employee of MIA and the GA airport, including, at a minimum, the employee's position title, position description, and annual or hourly salary.